 Most of us yawn when we are tired.
 It's the way our bodies inhale a little extra oxygen to fuel our sleepy brain.
 Horses, however, don't yawn for the same reason, nor is it an appeasement gesture, as in dogs.

 Yawning (and most horses will do it several times in a row) can be a sign that the horse might be feeling stressed, and by yawning, it is releasing this stress.

 04 of 15

 Some horses grind their teeth while stabled, some while ridden.
 Tooth grinding can be a sign of physical or physiological stress.
-If the horse has no other dental issues, it's important to check for things like EGUS and other sources of chronic pain or stressful situations.Continue to 5 of 15 below.
+If the horse has no other dental issues, it's important to check for things like equine gastric ulcer syndrome (EGUS) and other sources of chronic pain or stressful situations.Continue to 5 of 15 below.

 05 of 15

-Many examples of poor behavior while ridden can be caused by physiological or physical stress.
-Stress can be expressed through pawing, pulling, tail wringing, bucking, rearing, bolting, or being cold backed.
+Many examples of poor behavior while being ridden, can be caused by physiological or physical stress.
+Stress can be expressed through pawing, pulling, tail wringing, bucking, rearing, bolting, or being cold backed (sensitive in the back).

 06 of 15

-Many performance horses suffer from equine ulcers.
-This can be in response to a stressful show schedule or other stresses.
+Many performance horses suffer from equine gastric ulcer syndrome.
+This can be in response to a stressful show schedule or other stressors.

 07 of 15